PowershellScripts/PowershellScripts.github.io/articles/en/copilot/adjustcopilotsettings.md

 The Settings in the Copilot Control System offers various configuration options.
 You can find them in the Admin Center under the tab Copilot.
 Many settings redirect to other admin centers.
 Mind you, you might need extra permissions for access.

-Direct link to your settings: [https://admin.microsoft.com/#/copilot/settings](https://admin.microsoft.com/#/copilot/settings)
+Direct link to your settings: [https://admin.microsoft.com/#/copilot/settings](https://admin.microsoft.com/#/copilot/settings) .
+The link works for every Microsoft 365 tenant.

 - Copilot diagnostic logs
 - Copilot image generation